jakobdannel/dsgvoinator/README.md

 # dsgvoinator
-A tool that downloads google fonts in an Angular Project and replaces all links in scss files with correct links
+A tool that downloads google fonts to an Angular Project and replaces all links in scss files with local links to comply with the DSGVO

 ## How to use this tool